SPehsar/ExpenseTracker/README.md

-I have used followings as dependency an installed them using npm i command in the VS Code console
+I have used followings as dependency an installed them using “npm i” command in the VS Code console.
+To run Front End only, in console, “cd client”, to make sure you are in the client folder.
+Then run “npm start” command.

 Back End
 Back-End part has the following structure:

 I have used followings as dependency an installed them using npm i command from VS Code console:

+To run Back End only, in console, “cd ..” to come out of client folder if you were in it following above instruction, and make sure you are in the root folder of project.
+Then run “nodemon server” command.

+To run application concurrently from the VS Code console, make sure you are in the root folder of project, Then run “npm run dev” command.

 The code was created based on the knowledge acquired during cohort class, special the full stack MERN app that we worked on.
 In addition, shout-out to al youtubers and other coders that provide very detailed educational instructions.
 You all rock with no exception.
 Besides that, If you like the code, please give me a star.